arctangent-nhsuk/the-way-we-work/the-way-we-work.md

 When line managing Band 6/7 staff:

 - comply with corporate policies and procedures
-- meet with each of your reports on the first day of each sprint...
+- meet with each of your reports on the first or last day of each sprint (i.e. "between sprints")
-- ... to discuss and record progress towards objectives and key results
+- discuss and record progress towards objectives and key results
 - ask your reports who they paired with in the previous sprint
 - ask your reports what they learned in the previous sprint
 - ensure your reports have sufficient work in the upcoming sprint